 Internet and WiFi Filtering in Hospitals Made Simple

-WebTitan Cloud for WiFi supports blacklists, whitelists and allows precision content control via category or keyword and blocks phishing websites and sites known to host exploit kits and malware.
-In short, WebTitan Cloud for WiFi gives you control over what happens on your WiFI network.
+WebTitan Cloud for WiFi supports blacklists, whitelists, and allows precision content control via category or keyword, and blocks phishing websites and sites known to host exploit kits and malware.
+In short, WebTitan Cloud for WiFi gives you control over what users can do when connected to your WiFI network.

-To find out more about WebTitan Cloud for WiFi, details of pricing, and to register for a free trial, contact the TitanHQ team today.
+To find out more about WebTitan Cloud for WiFi, details of pricing, contact the TitanHQ team today.